divs1210/asyncify/README.md

 # asyncify

-A Clojure library for converting legacy blocking io into event-driven io.
+An event loop library for Clojure

 ## Usage